Nob Yoshigahara Puzzle Design Competition: 2019 winners

 The 2019 competition had 61 entries.
 The judging took place at the IPP39 which took place in Kanazawa, Japan in August 2019.
 The Puzzlers' Award went to Koichi Miura for his puzzle 4L Basket.
 The Jury Grand Prize was given to Slammed Car by Juniche Yananose.
 The Jury 1st Prize was shared by Laszlo Mero, Gergely Kapolnas and Imre Kokenyesi for Mondrian Blocks, and ali Morris for HoKey CoKey Lock by ali Morris.

 Mazeburr L and Rotor were Jury Honorable Mentions created by Diniar Namdarian and Kyoo Wong, respectively.

 2018 winners

 The Puzzle of the Year (Jury Grand Prize and Puzzlers’ Award) went to Casino by Volker Latussek.
 The Grand Jury 1st Prize was awarded to both the 5L Box by Hajime Katsumoto and Trinity by Kyoo Wong.

 Jury Honorable Mentions went to: Auzzle A2 by Ilya Osipov, Jigsaw Puzzle 29 by Yuu Asaka, Nosey Puzzle by Alexander E Holroyd, and TicTac's Tactics by Eric Harshbarger.

 2017 winners

 Puzzlers' Award: Identical Twins by Osanori Yamamoto; Jury Grand Prize: Kakoi by Shiro Tajima; Jury 1st Prize: Barreled Bolt by Eitan Cher and David Tzur, No Full Pirouette! by Namick Salakhov; Jury Honorable Mention: BurrNova by Jerry McFarland, Free Me 5 by Joe Turner, Puzzle Bracelet by Yael Friedman, and In a Cage by Shiro Tajima.

+Logo Design

+The official logo of the Nob Yoshigahara Puzzle Design Competition was designed by Gianni A. Sarcone, an artist and author specialising in visual perception and optical art.
+The design reflects the complexity and playful character of the puzzles featured in the competition.